 Buenos Aires Domes Tour

-The Buenos Aires of the 19th and 20th centuries was very prolific in monumental buildings crowned by domes.
-To explore these, we'll meet at 9 am next to the pyramid of Plaza de Mayo.
+The Buenos Aires of the 19th and 20th centuries was very prolific in monumental buildings crowned by domes, but which are the most beautiful?
+To find out, we'll meet at 9 am next to the pyramid of Plaza de Mayo.

-Our first stop will be the Bencich Building to view its two huge five-story domes, designed in 1927 by architect Eduardo Le Monnier.
-From there, we will observe the First National Bank of Boston, known as Banco de Boston, located at the popular 'corner of the five domes.
+First, we'll take a walk to the Bencich Building to admire its two huge five-story domes designed in 1927 by French architect Eduardo Le Monnier.
+From the same intersection, we'll observe the exterior architecture of the First National Bank of Boston, known as Banco de Boston, located on the popular 'corner of the five domes'.

-After discussing the history of these structures, we'll visit Avenida de Mayo to see the façades and domes of Hotel Chile and Palacio Barolo, near the National Congress of Argentina with its 80-meter high dome.
+After learning about these buildings' history, we'll head to Avenida de Mayo to view the façades and domes of Hotel Chile and Palacio Barolo.
+Nearby is the National Congress of Argentina, where we'll pause to appreciate its massive 80-meter high dome.

-We will continue to Avenida Rivadavia to admire the Art Nouveau buildings: the Confitería del Molino and Casa de los Lirios.
+Continuing to Avenida Rivadavia, we'll check out two examples of the Art Nouveau style: the Confitería del Molino building and Casa de los Lirios.

 Preise